eleven-huang/ios-helpers/README.md

 ##UIImage+ImageEffects

-it come from apple, you can add effects to images like ios7.
+it comes from apple, you can add effects to image like ios7.

 		- (UIImage *)applyLightEffect;
 		- (UIImage *)applyExtraLightEffect;